ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Raw cells
 ~~~~~~~~~
 Raw cells provide a place to put additional information which is not evaluated by the Notebook.
-This can be used, for example, for extra information to be used when the notebook is exported to a certain format.
+This can be used, for example, for extra information you
+require to be included when the notebook is exported to a certain format.

+Heading cells
+˜˜˜˜˜˜˜˜˜˜˜˜˜
+You can provide a conceptual structure for your computational document using
+different levels of headings; there are 6 levels available, from level 1 (main
+title) down to level 6 (paragraph).
+These can be used later for constructing
+tables of contents, etc.

+As with Markdown cells, a heading input cell is replaced by a rich text rendering of the heading when the cell is executed.

 Magic commands
 --------------
-Magic commands, or *magics*, are one-word commands beginning with the symbol ``%``, which send commands to IPython itself (as opposed to standard Python commands which are exported to be run in a Python interpreter).
+Magic commands, or *magics*, are commands which begin with the symbol ``%``, which send commands to IPython itself (as opposed to standard Python commands which are exported to be run in a Python interpreter).

 Magics control different elements of the way that the IPython notebook operates.
 They are entered into standard code cells and executed as usual with :kbd:`Shift-Enter`.